armmorin/armmorin/README.md

   - Explored collaborative work with experimentalists to validate computational insights.

-[## ✨ Outside the Lab]: #

-[- Passionate about community: ran the Friday bar at DTU, led international KFUM scout troops, and managed an international student guesthouse.]: #

-[- Former taekwondo instructor (black belt), fostering growth and discipline among youth and beginners.]: #

-[- Science advocate: organized public workshops and science experiments for children.]: #

 ## 📫 Get in Touch

 Feel free to reach out!